12th Class Principle of Geography Online MCQ's Test with Answers for Chapter 4(Herding)

 D. Horse

-10 In the world, from agriculture earned from animals
+10 In the world, rearing started:

 Test Questions